ndau/ndau-wallet-rn/README.md

 ```

 Replace `YOUR-TOKEN-HERE` with the FontAwesomePro token.
 Please see
 KP for this.
-There is an examples file you can use in `examples/npmrc`, this is the file CircleCI uses.
+There is an examples file of you can use in `examples/npmrc`, this is the file CircleCI uses.
+Make sure you call the file
+`.npmrc` and not `npmrc`.
+See the `.circleci/config.yml` for what it does.

 Next we npm/yarn install: